 - Participant Responsibilities

-- Must be a sophomore, junior or senior in high school.
+- Must be a sophomore, junior or senior in high school by the start of the program.

 - Have a strong academic record ("B" average or better).